acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * under rbac, kubernetes role-based access control templates enabling system components to invoke kubernetes cluster operations

+In AIO/lum:

+* scripts and templates to deploy the License Management components under k8s

 In AIO/mariadb:

-* scripts and templates to deploy the MariaDB under docker, as the Acumos platform database backend service
+* scripts and templates to deploy MariaDB, as the Acumos platform database backend service

+In AIO/mlwb:

+* scripts and templates to deploy the MWLB components of the Acumos platform

 In AIO/nexus: